mdham592/mham.github.io/Projects/Basic-Password-Strength-Checker/Basic-Password-Strength-Checker.md

 On the security side, I reviewed what makes a password strong, like the length, character variety, and avoiding common passwords.
 This also helped me realize the limitations of client-side password checkers; they can give guidance, but they don't guarantee security.

 Building the password test was a solid mini-project.
 It touched on real-world relevance since password strength is something every app deals with.
 It gave me a refresher in Python and helped me learn the basics of the Tkinter package.
-Creating a basic password strength tester was a fun project that covered  skills across programming, security, and even user experience.
+Creating a basic password strength tester was a fun project covering skills across programming, security, and even user experience.

 ## Screenshots of the program in action